Global Credit Trends

 Executive Summary

-Here are the top 3 trends across the globe from the 1st half of 2022:
+Here are the top 3 trends across the globe from the first half of 2023:

 Mortgage Debt